-Ground Operations Manual has been prepared under the scope of Corendon Airlines Operations Manual Part A. No part of this manual or its extracts may be reproduced in any form, by print, photo print, microfilm or any other means, without written permission from Chief Operating Officer.
+Ground Operations Manual has been prepared under the scope of Corendon Airlines Europe Operations Manual Part A. No part of this manual or its extracts may be reproduced in any form, by print, photo print, microfilm or any other means, without written permission from Ground Operation Post Holder.

-Also, this manual has been prepared in accordance with the conditions contained in the Corendon Airlines Air Operator Certificate (AOC), the relevant provisions of SHT-OPS and AIR-OPS Commercial Air Transport, IOSA Standards, IGOM Requirements and other applicable regulations, laws and rules.
-It reflects the current operational policies, regulations and procedures of Corendon Airlines.
+Also, this manual has been prepared in accordance with the conditions contained in the Corendon Airlines Europe Air Operator Certificate (AOC), the relevant provisions of EASA Air OPS, IOSA Standards, IGOM Requirements and other applicable regulations, laws and rules.
+It reflects the current operational policies, regulations and procedures of Corendon Airlines Europe.

-All operations personnel shall be familiar with and comply with the laws, regulations, standards and procedures of the states in which operations are conducted, the conditions contained in the Corendon Airlines Air Operator Certificate (AOC) and with those contents of this manual which are relevant to the performance of their duties.
+All operations personnel shall be familiar with and comply with the laws, regulations, standards and procedures of the States in which operations are being conducted, the conditions contained in the Corendon Airlines Europe Air Operator Certificate (AOC) and with the contents of this manual which is relevant to the performance of their duties.